 Later that year, Senegal made its World Cup debut.
 They proved to be one of the biggest sensations of the tournament, as they defeated France and drew with Denmark and Uruguay to grab second place in their group.
 In the round of 16, they became the second African team to reach the quarter-finals by beating Sweden 2-1 in extra-time.
 Their run was ended in the quarter-finals, as Senegal was unable to score against a strong Turkish defense.

 Following this promising appearance, Senegal continued to be competitive at AFCON tournaments.
 However, they were unable to advance from the group stage until 2017, when they reached the quarter-finals.
 With Cameroon as their opponent, history repeated itself, and Senegal ended up losing in a penalty shootout again.

 In 2018, a squad led by Sadio Mane made it to the World Cup.
 Expectations were high for the Lions, especially once they managed to defeat Poland in their opener.
 This was followed by a 2-2 draw with Japan and a minimal loss to Colombia, which left Senegal and Japan even at 4 points and with identical goal difference.
 This led to the first use of the “fair play” rule at the World Cup, as Japan advanced due to receiving fewer yellow cards.

 Under manager Aliou Cissé, Senegal made a strong run at the 2019 AFCON.
 They defeated each opponent they came across throughout the tournament, with one exception: Algeria.
 In both their group match and the eventual final, Senegal lost to Algeria 0-1.
 The final match was a particularly tough pill to swallow, as Algeria came into the lead in the 2nd minute and never looked back.
 Though Senegal dominated the match, the equalizer never came.

-Senegal has participated two times in the World Cup (FIFA World Cup qualification not included).
+Senegal has participated three times in the World Cup (FIFA World Cup qualification not included).